chemeng444/chemeng444.github.io/ASE/Adsorption/README.md

 ## Adsorption on Surfaces

-In the second tutorial, you will be calculating the dissociative adsorption of H<sub>2</sub>O onto the Pt(111) surface.
+In the second tutorial, you will be calculating the dissociative adsorption of N<sub>2</sub> onto the your cluster and (111) surface.

 ## Contents
 1. [Gaseous molecules](#gaseous-molecules)